-- 3. Nondisclosure and Confidentiality Agreements Representations In submitting an application to this FOA the applicant represents that: - a.
+3. Nondisclosure and Confidentiality Agreements Representations In submitting an application to this FOA the applicant represents that:

+a.
 It does not and will not require its employees or contractors to sign internal nondisclosure or confidentiality agreements or statements prohibiting or otherwise restricting its employees or contactors from lawfully reporting waste, fraud, or abuse to a designated investigative or Questions about this FOA?
-DE-FOA-0003344@netl.doe.gov law enforcement representative of a federal department or agency authorized to receive such information.
+Email DE-FOA-0003383@netl.doe.gov.
 Problems with EERE Exchange?
+Email EERE-ExchangeSupport@hg.doe.gov.

-Email EERE-ExchangeSupport@hq.doe.gov Include FOA name and number in subject line.
+Include FOA name and number in subject line.